-I teach since 2003, and it is principally through transmission that I increased my knowledge of dance.
+I teach since 2003 as a way to increase my knowledge of dance.
 The context of a dance class or a workshop is a privileged moment to further understand movement, performance, improvisation and choreography.
-This suspended time with no pressure of production favors open-mindedness and adventures.
+This suspended time favors open-mindedness and adventures.

 My teaching introduces with a light-hearted spirit my choreographic and pedagogical investigations.
-Writing movement, dance notation, and the performance of readership influence my teaching and bring in: the quality of movement analysis, the involvement of all senses in dance, functional movement, the quality of presence of the conscious body, the quality of dialogue and participation.
+Contemporary dance techniques, the writing of movement, dance notation, and the performance of readership influence my teaching and bring in: the quality of movement analysis, the involvement of all senses in dance, functional movement, the quality of presence of the conscious body, the quality of dialogue and participation.

 For over 12 years, I have taught in academic, professional and amateur contexts.
-In 2015, I teach regularly at the LAKcourses Leiden University, and I am a guest teacher at ArtEZ Institute of the Arts.
+I teach regularly at the LAKcourses Leiden University, I am a guest teacher at ArtEZ Institute of the Arts.

 Examples of workshop:

 Movements of reading and dreams, keys to other realities